 In stark contrast, there has been no accountability for the overwhelming majority of violations committed by the security forces.
 The few members of the forces who have been prosecuted - including those who shot protesters dead - have either been acquitted for 'self-defence' or given token sentences that do not reflect the crime committed.

 Nabeel currently faces yet another prison sentence for his tweets.

 He was arrested at his home in the village of Bani Jamra on 13 June 2016 by 15 policemen in civilian clothing after the neighbourhood was surrounded by riot police at about 5am.
 He was charged with using his Twitter acount to 'spread false news in time of war', 'insult public authorities' and 'insult a foreign country.

 Bahraini authorities have kept Nabeel in detention since his arrest in June, but he has not yet been tried before the courts.

 'The Bahraini authorities have expressed outrage at criticism of their human rights record, claiming they have introduced a series of reforms in recent years.
 However, these reforms amount to little more than empty gestures.
 Bahrain today remains a country where exercising freedom of speech is treated as a crime.'

 Social media has opened lots of opportunity for discussion around human rights in Bahrain.

 Meanwhile, the Bahraini authorities seem to view the free speech opportunities offered by platforms like Facebook and Twitter as a threat - especially when they're used by activists like Nabeel.

-Last year, Nabeel was dealt a six-month prison sentence for tweets criticising the government.
+In 2015, Nabeel was dealt a six-month prison sentence for tweets criticising the government.
 He was released after three months, after fears for his health.